 Transgender surgery must be performed by a qualified provider.
-Physician must obtain authorization prior to services being rendered or services will not be covered, except for electrolysis.
-All services (in- or out-of-network) covered at the in-network level of benefit.
+Physician must obtain authorization prior to services being rendered or services will not be covered.
 There are no dollar or lifetime limits.
 Patients must be at least 18 years of age.